Jeera bhaat: Preparation

 Cumin seeds are fried in hot oil.
-Long-grain Basmati rice and salt are added to it.
+Long-grain basmati rice and salt are added to it.
 Water is then poured and allowed to boil with covered lid at high flame.
 The rice then is steamed on low flame until all the water is absorbed.

-Jeera rice is generally garnished with finely chopped fresh coriander leaves but is also garnished with onion rings in some Indian hotels and restaurants.
+Jeera bhaat is generally garnished with finely chopped fresh coriander leaves but is also garnished with onion rings in some Indian hotels and restaurants.